digital-asset/daml/docs/source/daml/intro/9_Functional101.rst

   :start-after: -- RUN_COMPLETE_UPGRADE_BEGIN
   :end-before: -- RUN_COMPLETE_UPGRADE_END

 With ``case``, ``if..else``, ``void`` and ``when``, you can express all branching.
 However, one additional feature you may want to learn is guards.
 They are not covered here, but can help avoid deeply nested ``if..else`` blocks.
-Here just one example.
+Here's just one example.
 The Haskell sources at the beginning of the chapter cover this topic in more depth.

 .. literalinclude:: daml/daml-intro-9/daml/Main.daml
   :language: daml